BVengo/ploonetide/README.rst

 Contact
 -------
-Tránsyto is an open source community project created by `the authors <AUTHORS.rst>`_.
+Ploonetide is an open source community project created by `the authors <AUTHORS.rst>`_.
 The best way to contact us is to `open an issue <https://github.com/JAAlvarado-Montes/ploonetide/issues/new>`_ or to e-mail  jaime-andres.alvarado-montes@hdr.mq.edu.au.